marklogic/ml-gradle/CONTRIBUTING.md

 you already have Gradle installed in your environment, you can just run "gradle".
 I believe any version of Gradle 2.x should work, but I always recommend the latest one.

 To kick the tires on this library, try running any of the tests in src/test/java.
+The tests currently assume that your ML admin username/password is admin/admin - there's an issue for making this configurable for your local environment.

 To make contributions, check out the issues in the project and follow the below, subject-to-change process: